Before Choosing The Dress - What you Need to Do?

 When to start trying on dresses: 10 - 12 months

-Start trying things on 10 to 12 months before the big day so you can order by sixth to the eight-month deadline which most salons require (See our wedding checklist).
+Start trying things 10 to 12 months before the big day so you can order by sixth to the eight-month deadline which most salons require (See our wedding checklist).

 Found this helpful?
 Learn the different necklines on a wedding dress here: